Zoox CEO explains what makes the company’s self-driving cars better: four-wheel steering, big batteries, AI

 Like other self-driving vehicles, Zoox’s use machine learning algorithms to contend with fraught environments they’ve never seen before, like a construction zone.
 They take in visual data and chart new courses around obstructions and obstacles, all without the need for human intervention.

 Zoox is testing the bulk of its vehicles in San Francisco (and a few in Las Vegas), much like Cruise, its GM-owned rival.
-That’s a conscious choice: as Evans pointed out, San Francisco’s roads pose a challenge even for human drivers.
+That’s a conscious choice: As Evans pointed out, San Francisco’s roads pose a challenge even for human drivers.
 “Our goal is to be safer than humans in developing this,” she said.
 “The multitude of challenges teach our way our basically how to be better and safer.”

 Perhaps unsurprisingly, Zoox is using data collected from the real world to inform simulations that continuously improve its systems’ performance.
-Its cars drives by city blocks to create topologies, and its engineers use these topologies to create three-dimensional representations that AI agents traverse through endlessly and self-improve. .
+Its cars drive by city blocks to create topologies, and its engineers use these topologies to create three-dimensional representations that AI agents traverse through endlessly and self-improve. .

 Ultimately, when Zoox’s fleet deploys commercially, Evans believes it’ll save riders valuable time — and perhaps more importantly, give them control over their time.
 She pointed out that an estimated 400 billion annual hours are spent driving cars, and that drivers in San Francisco alone devote a collective 400,000 hours every day to commuting.